HaizenTrist/Improving-Travel-Speed-on-a-Maze-Navigation-Tool/README.md

-# A Star Pathfinder
+# A* Search Algorithm
-Implementation of the A* Star pathfinding algorithm using PyGame for an example GUI.
+Implementation of the A* path-search and traversal algorithm.

+Finds the shortest possible travel route on a grid from a given start to a defined destination while navigating around obstacles.

+Efficiently finds optimal paths, discarding less efficient routes and saving on execution time by using a Priority Queue and the Manhattan Distance heuristic.

+A basic visualization of the algorithm's operation and the ability to edit start/goal/obstacle markers is provided using the PyGame library.

 #### Controls
 - Left Click: Place block